Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Introduction

 The advantage of choosing LQC is that a fair amount of work has been done to understand the phenomenology of the anisotropic models in LQC.
 While the underlying geometry in LQC is discrete and is described by difference equations, for phenomenological explorations it is common to use the continuum effective description of LQC, which is based on differential equations and is shown to faithfully incorporate the underlying quantum geometry corrections in various isotropic and anisotropic spacetimes including the Bianchi-I model \cite{Diener:2013uka,Diener:2014mia,Diener:2014hba,Diener:2017lde}.
+The validity of effective description is found using extensive numerical simulations where as described above one starts from a macroscopic classical universe.
 Using effective spacetime description, where one can express quantum gravitational modifications in terms of modifications to the classical Hamiltonian \cite{Singh:2006sg, Ashtekar:2006wn}, it has been shown that irrespective of the choice of the matter content all strong curvature singularities are generically resolved, and isotropic and anisotropic cosmological spacetimes are geodesically complete \cite{Singh:2009mz, Singh:2010qa, Singh:2011gp, Saini:2016vgo, Saini:2017ipg, Saini:2017ggt, Saini:2018tto}.
 The energy density and anisotropic shear are bounded in Bianchi-I, II and IX spacetimes \cite{Ashtekar:2009vc,Corichi:2009pp,Gupt:2011jh, Singh:2013ava,Wilson-Ewing:2010lkm}.
-The Bianchi-I and Bianchi-IX models in LQC have an especially rich phenomenology of anisotropic Kasner transitions at the bounce \cite{Gupt:2012vi,Wilson-Ewing:2017vju,Wilson-Ewing:2018lyx,Blackmore:2023wiv}, allowing us to test our ideas under a variety of initial conditions.
-It has been demonstrated that a viable non-singular inflationary model can be constructed starting from highly anisotropic initial conditions in Bianchi-I effective spacetime \cite{Gupt:2013swa,Linsefors:2014tna}.
+The Bianchi-I and Bianchi-IX models in LQC have an especially rich phenomenology of anisotropic Kasner transitions at the bounce \cite{Gupt:2012vi,Wilson-Ewing:2017vju,Wilson-Ewing:2018lyx,Blackmore:2023wiv}, whose physical implications have been studied (see for eg. \cite{Gupt:2013swa,Linsefors:2014tna, Motaharfar:2023hil, Motaharfar:2024afn}).
+Note that in our manuscript, we focus on anisotropies in the context of bouncing models in LQC but there have been various other studies in the context of pre-big bang scenarios, see for eg. \cite{Gasperini:2002bn,Gasperini:2007vw}.